-A short story collection to be published by Livingston Press in October 2022.
+A short stories collection published by Livingston Press, the University of West Alabama, in October 2022.
+It received a starred review from Kirkus.

 –Alina Adams, NYT best-selling author, “The Nesting Dolls” and “My Mother’s Secret: A Novel of the Jewish Autonomous Region”